alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which solution best meets these requirements in the MOST cost-effective way?**

 - Set up an Amazon S3 bucket in the research partner’s account and periodically copy EFS contents into the bucket using scheduled AWS DataSync jobs.
 Use Amazon S3 Access Points to expose the data to the Lambda function in the central account, allowing access via S3 API calls instead of file system mounts
-- ✅ **Use Amazon EFS resource policies to allow cross-account access to the file system from the central account.
-Attach the EFS mount target to a shared VPC or peered VPC, and mount the file system in the Lambda function configuration using an EFS access point**
+- Use Amazon EFS resource policies to allow cross-account access to the file system from the central account.
+Attach the EFS mount target to a shared VPC or peered VPC, and mount the file system in the Lambda function configuration using an EFS access point\*\*
 - Package the genomic input data as a Lambda layer and publish it in the research partner's account.
 Share the layer across accounts by modifying its resource policy and attach the layer to the Lambda function in the central account to access the data during execution
 - Create a second Lambda function in the research partner's account that mounts the EFS file system locally.
 Have the main Lambda function in the central account invoke this secondary Lambda via Amazon API Gateway for data access and computation.
 Use IAM cross-account permissions to allow invocation